pedroSoaresll/make-your-list/README.md

 The backend is developing by [Arthur Soares](https://github.com/Arthur-ext) in this repository [Wedding Gift API](https://github.com/Arthur-ext/wedding-gifts-api)

+## API Mock

+To start the project with api mock you just need to run `npm run start:local`

 ---

 ## Getting Started with Create React App